 If someone doesn’t believe it’s worth the 30 seconds to see if another person actually is part of their target audience or not, why would they take 30 minutes, hours, or days to make sure that the work itself is relevant to someone else’s needs?
 What’s to keep them from just blindly throwing darts at the next target in hopes of making another quick, lazy sale?

 This is why when it comes to social media, you’ll often hear me saying “Don’t treat it like a megaphone.
 Treat it like a telephone instead.”
-Give dignity the recipient the dignity of consideration.
+Give dignity to the recipient by going a step further and starting that conversation, not with what you’re hoping to sell/offer, but what they’d like from the relationship.

 Whether it is business or elections, people have to work to earn my vote.
 But once they do, they will much more than a supporter.
 They’ll have a true partner.